h2oai/datatable/docs/quick-start.rst

 ------------

 The fundamental unit of analysis in datatable is a data ``Frame``.
-It is the same notion as a pandas DataFrame, or SQL table: data arranged in two-dimensional array with rows and columns.
+It is the same notion as a pandas DataFrame or SQL table: data arranged in a two-dimensional array with rows and columns.

-You can create a ``Frame`` object from a variety of data sources: from a python list or dictionary, from numpy array, or from pandas DataFrame.
+You can create a ``Frame`` object from a variety of data sources: from a python list or dictionary, from a numpy array, or from a pandas DataFrame.

 ::